 As further described under "The Society is subject to regulatory capital and liquidity requirements which may change - RWA floors and IRB modelling" above, the Basel Committee published their final reforms to the Basel III framework in December 2017, including changes to the standardised approaches for credit and operational risks and the introduction of a new RWA output floor.
 The EBA, in its policy advice published on 2 August 2019, recommended that the output floor, at the 72.5 per cent. level set in the Basel agreement, should be implemented by EU institutions across RWA-based capital determinations at group consolidated, sub-consolidated and individual level, including for determining principal loss absorption triggers in additional tier 1 instruments (such as the Conversion Trigger in the Securities).
+On 11 October 2019, the European Commission published a public consultation document regarding implementation of the December 2017 Basel III reforms in the EU, with a view to informing its preparation, if considered appropriate, of a formal proposal in due course.
+In response to the Covid-19 pandemic, the phased introduction of the output floors has been postponed by one year, such that the implementation period will run from 2023 to 2028.
 The Society expects its CET1 Ratios assessed against these new reporting requirements to show a significant reduction.
 The introduction of these output floors will not change the Society's risk profile or capital resources, but will remove much of the positive impact of the Society's low risk loan book from the updated capital calculations.